jrochkind/texts/search_compare/article.md

 * **Scopus** 'lost' to every other product it was paired with -- and produces the only statistically significant pairings, losing to both EDS and Summon with statistical significance.

-* **EBSCO 'traditional' api**, the other 'traditional' (rather than 'next generation discovery') product, does surprisingly well, holding its own -- winning (although by a slight and not statistically significant amount) when matched with _every_ other product included!
+* **EBSCO 'traditional' api**, the other 'traditional' (rather than 'next generation discovery') product, does surprisingly well, holding its own -- winning (although by a slight and not statistically significant amount) when matched with every other product but for Summon.

 Looking at the three 'discovery' products, they're fairly tightly clustered, although there are some trends.